PrincetonUniversity/kaltura_archiver/README.md

 [kaltura_aws.py](kaltura_aws.py)  provides parameters to select videos based on the following criteria:

- 1. number of years since placed
+ 1. number of years since placed/created
- 2. whethertion date
+ 3. played/created within given number of years
  3. category id
  3. tag value
  3. the number of times the video was played
- 4. status of entry - eg READY (2), QUEDE (0), ERROR (-1), .. see   KalturaEntryStatus class in KalturaClient.Plugins.Core
+ 4. status of entry - eg READY (2), QUEUED (0), ERROR (-1), .. see   KalturaEntryStatus class in KalturaClient.Plugins.Core
  5. entry id

 Most critera can be combined.